-The church in the corner of the layout is fitted with stained glass windows and had an internal light bulb which made these shine out.
+The church in the corner of the layout was fitted with stained glass windows and had an internal light bulb which made these shine out.
 The layout had spot lights over it but by turning these and the main loft lights out and leaving just the model lights on it was possible to achieve some interesting ‘night time’ photographs.

-There was also a level crossing with working flashing warning lights and two lower quadrant semaphore signals (for no other reason than I like this type of signal) where the branch leaves the main station.
+There was also a level crossing with working flashing warning lights and two lower quadrant semaphore signals (for no other reason than I like this type of signal) where the branch left the main station.

 The turntable was a standard Peco kit with 1 entrance road and 7 exit roads which ran in to the engine shed area.
 The kit was built as normal and then painted and weathered – the metalwork was painted with Humbrol metalcote gun metal colour which was polished up.
-The pit was painted to represent concrete and the edge was lined with a tipex pen – an easy way to get a fine white line which will immediately looks slightly weathered.
+The pit was painted to represent concrete and the edge was lined with a tipex pen – an easy way to get a fine white line which will immediately look slightly weathered.
 A suitable hole was cut in the baseboard which in this area of the layout was still the original insulation board, so additional wooden braces were required under the turntable, linked to the main wooden supports.
 The turntable was motorised using a variable-reduction gear kit from Maplins.
 This was mounted onto one of the wooden braces and drove the turntable via a spur wheel.
 The shaft from the turntable was mecanno, as the Peco kit is designed to take this diameter.
 The shaft cog needed its centre hole to be opened out to accept this.
 The end of the shaft was held in place by a bent metal bracket.
-The motor was connected to a ZTC 215 DCC decoder which is powered from the track and set to address 99.
-The turntable track feed is connected without any modification.
+The motor was connected to a ZTC 215 DCC decoder which was powered from the track and set to address 99.
+The turntable track feed was connected without any modification.